Kitten nutrition information:

 Later on the kittens get slowly used to their moms diet, which is:

-4/ Raw chicken or turkey or even beef meat, grind, mixed with chicken hearts, giblets - cut to slices and some chicken liver also cut to slices (from Walmart).
+4/ Raw chicken grind with bones, mixed with chicken hearts, giblets - cut to slices and some chicken liver also cut to slices (from Walmart).
 We grind and freeze chicken meat at home and we use Dr. Lisa Pierson recipe.